 Optional World Map Coloring Poster

-For kids who really love to color, we have a larger poster print version of the world map coloring page available in our shop, which can double as a fun piece of art for your child’s room at the end of the summer!
+For kids who really love to color, we have a larger poster print version of the world map coloring page available in our shop, which can double as a fun piece of art for your child’s room when they are finished!

 This 16″ x 20″ large world map poster is printed on thick paper and arrives safely rolled.
 We recommend unrolling the poster and weighing each corner down with a book overnight before coloring so that it will lay nice and flat.

 Optional Read Around the World Library Tote Bag

-In addition to our coloring poster, we also have a Read Around the World library tote bag available in our shop.
-This book bag makes the perfect complement to our children’s summer reading challenge.
+In addition to the free book tracker, we have a Read Around the World library tote bag available in our shop.
+This book bag makes the perfect complement to our children’s reading challenge.

 Angela prefers that her kids always use washable markers (because, well… accidents happen).
 After testing a few different options, the Crayola Super Tips washable markers seem to be the best washable option for the canvas tote bag.
 If you want to ensure that the color is permanent, you can instead use fabric markers.
 These tote bags are lined and have black interiors, so you don’t have to worry about the color bleeding through to the back of the bag.

-This world map coloring tote comes in two sizes.
-The smaller size makes an ideal library book bag for kids (that’s the size Angela’s 8-year-old son is carrying in this photo).
+The tote’s size makes it an ideal library book bag for kids (Angela’s 8-year-old son is carrying it in this photo).
 The small tote is sturdy and roomy enough to hold standard picture books without being awkward for a kid to carry.
-Older kids, however, might enjoy the added space of the large tote bag.

-Both sizes of tote bags feature flat-bottoms, which gives you lots of room for books.
+The tote bags feature 3″ flat bottoms, which gives you lots of room for books.
 The reinforced handles and black interior make these library tote bags as functional as they are cute.

-We hope your whole family enjoys this challenge throughout the summer break.
+We hope your whole family enjoys this challenge!
 Happy reading!